Updated FLV Encoder, 3.5x faster with Alchemy30 Mar 2011

 This is an update to FLV Encoder which adds an optional Alchemy routine that's about 3.5x faster, as well as FileStream support for writing directly to a local file using AIR.
 The library has been architected in such a way that you can use the package while targeting either the browser (no FileStream support) or AIR, and either Flash 9 (no Alchemy support) or Flash 10 - without getting class dependency compiler errors.

-I’ve put the package on Github, along with a couple examples (including the one from the last post).
+The package on Github includes a couple examples (including the one from the last post).
 The API has changed a little so be sure to also see the example code below.
 A method

 updateDurationMetadata() has been added so the video duration does not have to be declared at the start.
 Also, a bug where the top-most line of pixels was not being written has been fixed.

 Realtime encoding demo:

-Because of the increased speed of the Alchemy version, it is now viable to encode FLV’s in realtime as the audio and video is being captured, at least within certain limits.
-Click on the thumbnail above for an online demo that encodes webcam video and audio to a file at 320×240 in real time.
+Because of the increased speed of the Alchemy version, it is now viable to encode FLV's in realtime as the audio and video is being captured, at least within certain limits.
+Click on the thumbnail above for an online demo that encodes webcam video and audio to a file at 320x240 in real time.
 If your system is fast enough, you can keep the framerate set to 15FPS with minimal hiccups.
 The browser-based version must store the entire FLV in memory before saving to disk, but the equivalent AIR version can save its contents directly to a file so that the only limiting factor is disk space.
-I’m using a dynamic timing and queuing system to keep video and audio in sync which could be the topic of another post.
+I'm using a dynamic timing and queuing system to keep video and audio in sync which could be the topic of another post.
+(Note that this implementation is a proof of concept, and is not included in the github repo.)

 Updated usage examples: